lucidrains/med-seg-diff-pytorch/README.md

 Implementation of <a href="https://arxiv.org/abs/2211.00611">MedSegDiff</a> in Pytorch - SOTA medical segmentation out of Baidu using DDPM and enhanced conditioning on the feature level, with filtering of features in fourier space.

+## Appreciation

+- <a href="https://stability.ai/">StabilityAI</a> for the generous sponsorship, as well as my other sponsors out there

+- <a href="https://github.com/isamu-isozaki">Isamu</a> and <a href="https://github.com/dsbuddy">Daniel</a> for adding a training script for a skin lesion dataset!

 ## Install

 ```bash